 He believes that a key reason for the incorporation’s recent successes has been the ability for the CoM to get on and make decisions without having to worry about ego.
 “Yes, it is about our shareholders, but more importantly we need to be mindful that the decisions we make today will impact our tamariki and mokopuna.”

 Nelson is married to Paula and they have five children between them.
-They currently live at Rotoiti with two of their children, Manawarangi and Raina.
+They currently live at Tapuaeharuru, Rotoiti under the shadow of their maunga, Matawhaura, with two of their children, Manawarangi and Raina.

 Glenda has been a CoM member since 2010 and holds a Bachelor of Management Studies (Hons) with a background in small business, commercial banking and education.
-She is currently employed by Western Heights High School as the Head of Educational Learning Area – Business and Computing.
+She is currently employed by Rotorua Lakes High.

 Glenda is enthusiastic about the opportunities that the Incorporation is about to embark on and looks forward to utilising her skills of business, strategy and finance.